grant guidelines

 Once decisions are made, you will receive a notification via email regarding the committee’s decision and any next steps.

-A: Yes—in many cases, you can.
-While ACF primarily makes grants to organizations with 501(c)(3) status, we recognize that meaningful community work often happens outside traditional nonprofit structures.
-If your group does not have tax-exempt status, you may still be eligible to apply through a fiscal sponsor or, in certain cases, as a non-501(c)(3) entity if the grant qualifies as an expenditure responsibility grant under the 2006 Pension Protection Act.
+A: Yes, in many cases, you can.
+While ACF primarily makes grants to organizations with 501(c)(3) status, we recognize that meaningful community work often happens outside traditional nonproft structures.
+If your group does not have a tax-exempt status, you may still be eligible to apply through a fiscal sponsor or, in certain cases, as a non-501(c)(3) entity if that grant qualifies as an expenditure responsibility grant under the 2006 Pension Protection Act.

 We are committed to trust-based practices that reduce barriers and increase access, especially for emerging and community-led efforts.
-If you’re unsure whether your group qualifies, we encourage you to contact our team, we’re happy to walk through your options and help determine the best path forward.
+If you're unsure whether your group qualifies, we encourage you to contact our team.
+We're happy to walk you through your options and help determine the best path forward.

 A: Any eligible organization, whether located within or outside Athens County, is welcome to apply to any of our competitive grant programs, provided that the organization's project benefits the residents of Athens County.
 If your program serves multiple counties, please specify the cost of implementing your program in Athens County only.

-However, this isn’t entirely applicable to some Donor Advised Fund-supported grant opportunities, such as those offered by the Rocky Community Improvement Fund (RCIF) during its Spring and Fall cycles.
-RCIF has a broader geographic scope, enabling them to fund organizations serving counties beyond Athens, such as Hocking, Perry, and Meigs.
+However, this isn't entirely applicable to some Donor Advised Fund-supported grant opportunities, such as those offered by the Rocky Community Improvement Fund (RCIF) during its Spring and Fall cycles.
+RCIF has a broader geographic scope, enabling it to fund organizations serving beyond Athens, including Hocking, Perry, Meigs, Morgan, Vinton, and Washington.
 (Read more about RCIF)

 A: Since May 2023, all applications and supporting documents are submitted online.
 Please [proceed here] to create your account and access the forms.